sawyersieja/sawyersieja/README.md

 I like building functional software, learning how systems fit together, and creating digital tools that improve how people interact with technology.
 I’m currently looking for entry-level software engineering, backend, full-stack, applied AI, or developer-tooling roles.

-* 🛜 MACH Networks internship — Feb - May 2026
+* 🛜 MACH Networks internship (February–May 2026)
-* 🎓 B.S. in Software Engineering, California State University San Marcos — May 2026
+* 🎓 B.S. in Software Engineering, California State University San Marcos (May 2026)
-* 🤖 Built an X-ray AI Chatbot for Creative Electron — Aug - May 2026
+* 🤖 Built an X-ray AI Chatbot for Creative Electron (Aug 2025 - May 2026)
-* 🦆 Selected for DxHub/AWS AI Camps at Cal Poly SLO and SDSU — Summer & Fall 2025
+* 🦆 Selected for DxHub/AWS AI Camps at Cal Poly SLO and SDSU (Summer and Fall 2025)
 * 🛡️ Former Vice President of the CSUSM Cybersecurity Club and ACM member
-* 🏆 Winner — Not Another Virtual Hackathon 2023
+* 🏆 Winner — Not Another Virtual Hackathon (2023)
-* 🏅 Grant recipient — HackFS 2022
+* 🏅 Grant recipient — HackFS (2022)
 * 🌐 [sawyersieja.com](https://sawyersieja.com)

 ---